As traders, we often hear this famous saying “Cut your losses short and let your profits run”.

 How high or low bitcoin’s price is, is relative to where it was previously.

 It’s not the determining factor in whether it will go higher still.

-There is only fair price and wonderful price.
+There is only a fair price and a wonderful price.

-On the one side, Bob bought a bitcoin at 1000 dollars.
-Alice reacts : “Wow, what a clever man”.
+On the one side, Bob bought a bitcoin for 1000 dollars.
+Alice reacts: “Wow, what a clever man”.

-Yes, but Bob bought in 2013 right before the all time high.
+Yes, but Bob bought it in 2013 right before the all-time high.

 And you will tell me that is in a strong position now.

 But, that’s not how this game works.

 Just as surely as the price can and does temporarily defy the gravitational tug of value, in the end, the hard laws of physics trump the soft science of crowd psychology.

 The farther prices rise above or fall below their fundamental value, the greater the store of potential energy to be released in the resulting disequilibrium.